xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/general/client.md

 ## Apache client

 By default, the client is based on "url connector", which has a limitation for PATCH
-requests: on java > 16 PATCH requests will not work without additinal `--add-opens`.
+requests: on java > 16 PATCH requests will not work without additional `--add-opens`.
 For such requests it is easier to use an apache connector.

 It is not possible to use apache connector by default because it